jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/data-collection.rst

                                           |
                              timestamped media and CSV

-Use :doc:`latency-calibration` before the final experiment when video must be correlated closely with robot telemetry.
+Use :doc:`latency-calibration` before the final experiment when an empirical video latency estimate should be recorded with the session.
 The measured value is stored in the same video entry consumed by :doc:`record`.

 The applications do not force every source onto a shared clock or trigger.
-They preserve source-specific observations and apply declared latency corrections during extraction.
-Hardware synchronization, PTP clock alignment, or experiment-specific correlation signals remain separate concerns.
+They preserve source-specific observations and use explicit frame timestamps for extraction.
+Hardware synchronization, PTP clock alignment, empirical latency compensation, or experiment-specific correlation signals remain separate concerns.

 The principal tools are: